nest-desktop/nest-desktop/docs/user/index.rst

 |user| User guide
 =================

-The user guide provides detailed documentation for the GUI of NEST Desktop.
+The user guide provides detailed documentation of the GUI of NEST Desktop.

 How to use NEST Desktop